42 Commando RM

 Marine Paul Collins died following the crash of a Lynx helicopter in Basra City on Saturday 6 May 2006.

-CSM Horace Colwill died in Egypt.
+Company Sergeant Major Horace Colwill died in Egypt.

 Marine Neil Dunstan was killed by an explosion in the Garmsir District of southern Helmand, at 1647 hrs local time, while operating as part of Task Force Helmand's Information Exploitation Group.
 He was taking part in a routine joint patrol with soldiers from the Afghan National Security Forces when his Jackal vehicle was struck by an explosive device.